rsk22/Arduino-TouchScreen-Strings/README.md

 http://www.seeedstudio.com/wiki/2.8''_TFT_Touch_Shield_V1.0

-The user can create geometric shapes which include polygons, triangles, squares and circles.
+The user can create geometric shapes which includes polygons, triangles, squares and circles.
 See the example file for a tutorial on how to do this.
 The code documentation under the HTML folder also contains the code documentation as well.

 ## Required Files: